Princy-codes/CODSOFT/README.md

  Projects

- 1. Calculator
+ 1. Calculator:
 A simple calculator app built with HTML, CSS, and JavaScript.

-2. Portfolio
+2. Portfolio:
 A personal portfolio website to showcase my work and skills.

-3. Landing Page
+3. Landing Page: